roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 | APAC | $620K | 13% | 2.2K | 12% |
 | LATAM | $256K | 5% | 1.3K | 7% |

-#### 3. Regional AOV Divergence: APAC Resilience vs. LATAM Deterioration
+#### 3. Regional AOV Divergence: APAC AOV Resilience vs. LATAM Deterioration
 The regional AOV ranking shifted materially after 2019.
 APAC moved from the lowest AOV in 2019 ($247) to the highest in 2020 ($375) and retained the top annual AOV position through 2022.
 At $283 in 2022, APAC remained 14.6% above its 2019 baseline and was the only region to finish above its pre-COVID level.
 In contrast, LATAM declined from $270 to $193 over the same period, a 28.5% drop and the lowest regional annual AOV observed in the dataset.

 <img width="1378" height="754" alt="image" src="https://github.com/user-attachments/assets/0ae1a792-46af-4f84-8ad8-c64e4637b9e4" />